Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 Low impact development

-• LID helps reduce local flooding.
-In smaller rain events the amount of rain can be entirely absorbed by the plants and soil in the LID facility.
-In bigger storms, the LID facility slows the speed of the water entering the underground pipes which can help reduce the peak and control the flow reducing the flooding in our neighbourhoods.
+• Flood reduction: In smaller rain events, the amount of rain can be entirely absorbed by the plants and soil in the LID installation.
+In bigger storms, the LID installation slows the speed of the water entering the underground pipes (where applicable), which can help reduce the peak and control the flow, thereby reducing the flooding in our neighbourhoods.

-• The soils and plants filter pollutants and stop them from entering the underground pipes.
-In neighbourhoods with a combined sewer system, the frequency of untreated water being discharged into the river will be reduced.
+• Pollutant filtration: The soils and plants in an LID installation filter pollutants and stop them from entering the underground pipes.
+In neighbourhoods with a combined sewer system, the frequency of untreated water discharged into the river will be reduced.

-• They provide green spaces that can help our bees and wildlife.
+• Green space: LID installations provide green spaces that can help our bees and wildlife.

-• Plants absorb pollution from the air and reduce the amount of heat that is reflected off the pavement.
+• Air quality improvement: Plants incorporated into the LID installation absorb pollution from the air and reduce the amount of heat that is reflected off the pavement.

-EPCOR has identified five types of LID that will benefit our sewer system and environment:
+EPCOR has identified and included five types of LID installations within EPCOR’s Design and Construction Standards that will benefit our sewer system and the environment:

 Bioretention gardens